dhsouthbend/databases/sections/1-builddb.md

 python createdb.py
 ```

 and hit Enter.
-Now check your directory to see whether "firstdb.db" has been created.
+Now check your directory to see whether "first.db" has been created.

 Congratulations!
 You've successfully created and accessed your database using a Python script.
 This is an excellent first step in performing data analysis on large data sets or creating your own applications!